klauspost/pgzip/README.md

 Go parallel gzip compression.
 This is a fully gzip compatible drop in replacement for "compress/gzip".

 This will split compression into blocks that are compressed in parallel.
 This can be useful for compressing big amounts of data.
+The output is a standard gzip file.

 The gzip decompression has not been modified, but remains in the package, so you can use it as a complete replacement for "compress/gzip".
+Decompression speed is the same as the standard gzip package.

 You should only use this if you are compressing big amounts of data, say **more than 1MB** at the time, otherwise you will not see any benefit, and it will likely be faster to use the internal gzip library.